 As an MEP you are elected directly by the citizens of your state.
 In the Parliament you represent both your country and your political party.
 Together with your faction you discuss EU legislation and topics of interest of the European citizens.
 Factions on the European level are usually more heterogenous than the political parties of nation states and on some controversial topics it may not be possible to find a common ground within the own faction.
 Even though it is expected to have the same positon as your faction, it is not mandatory to do so.

-As a MEP you should work together with your colleagues to reach common ground and then push for a consensus within the European Parliament and lateron with the European Council.
+As a MEP you should work together with your colleagues to reach common ground and then push for a consensus within the European Parliament and, later on, with the Council of the European Union.
 To reach an understanding with the Council, a few MEPs should be elected to join the Trilogue which also consists of Council Members and Commissioners.

 The 28 Ministers of the Council of the European Union represent their national government.
 Depending on the topic at hand, different Ministers meet for different topics.
 In the MEU Vienna, the Council of the EU discusses and makes amendments on legislation equal to the European Parliament.
 As there has to be a consensus between the EP and the Council, as a Minister you should take the position of the Parliament into account when negotiating.
 Cooperation between the two bodies is supported by the so-called Trialogue meetings, consisting of members of both chambers plus a Commissioner.
 In the Council of the EU, a qualified majority is needed, so the Ministers need to seek for alliances according to their national interests.